 Denali’s famous green and white tour buses cover the length of Park Road and stop for wildlife viewing and restrooms along the way.
 Tour buses have a park ranger onboard to provide narration and passengers are limited to the bus on which they originally started.
 Shuttle buses are designed to move visitors throughout the park; they don’t provide narration and passengers can get off and on as they please.
-For more, see our page on Denali National Park Tours.

 Hiking and Backpacking